History of Central Asia: Since 1991

-The formerly atheistic Communist Party leaders have mostly converted to Islam.
+The formerly atheistic communist party leaders have mostly converted to Islam.
 Small Islamist groups have formed in several of the countries, but radical Islam has little history in the region; the Central Asian societies have remained largely secular and all five states enjoy good relations with Israel.
 Central Asia is still home to a large Jewish population, the largest group being the Bukharan Jews, and important trade and business links have developed between those that left for Israel after independence and those remaining.

-The People's Republic of China sees the region as an essential future source of raw materials; most Central Asian countries are members of the Shanghai Cooperation Organisation.
+China sees the region as an essential future source of raw materials; most Central Asian countries are members of the Shanghai Cooperation Organisation.
 This has affected Xinjiang and other parts of western China that have seen infrastructure programs building new links and also new military facilities.
 Chinese Central Asia has been far from the centre of that country's economic boom and the area has remained considerably poorer than the coast.
 China also sees a threat in the potential of the new states to support separatist movements among its own Turkic minorities.

 One important Soviet legacy that has only gradually been appreciated is the vast ecological destruction.
 Most notable is the gradual drying of the Aral Sea.
 During the Soviet era, it was decided that the traditional crops of melons and vegetables would be replaced by water-intensive growing of cotton for Soviet textile mills.
 Massive irrigation efforts were launched that diverted a considerable percentage of the annual inflow to the sea, causing it to shrink steadily.
 Furthermore, vast tracts of Kazakhstan were used for nuclear testing, and there exists a plethora of decrepit factories and mines.

 In the first part of 2008 Central Asia experienced a severe energy crisis, a shortage of both electricity and fuel, aggravated by abnormally cold temperatures, failing infrastructure, and a shortage of food in which aid from the west began to assist the region.

 As of 2019, despite its common cultural and historical past Central Asia has been "one of the least integrated regions in the world".